gravitational/workshop/docker.md

 $ docker build -t hello:v3 .
 ```

-We should be now able to run the new image version without supply additional arguments:
+We should now be able to run the new image version without supplying additional arguments:

 ```bash
 $ docker run --rm hello:v3